nasa/fprime/docs/UsersGuide/dev/assert.md

 is a configurable feature of the architecture and is typically set by compiler arguments.

-The arguments to the assert call are polymorphic type defined as Fw/Types/PolyType.hpp.
-This class stores the value for a variety of built-in types.
-The type stored can be changed during runtime by reassigning a value of a variable of different type.
-PolyType can be passed through ports and serialized.

-There are constructors provided for all the basic types, so the assert can be called with the arguments directly.
-An implicit temporary PolyType instance is created automatically by the compiler.

 The assert can be configured in the following ways:

   - FW\_ASSERT\_LEVEL Sets the level or reporting for the asserts.